 Rick is a qualified Chartered Accountant and was a partner of PwC for 18 years.
 He led the Advisory Practice of PwC for 3 years and was responsible for the Corporate Responsibility agenda of PwC in Australia for 6 years and globally for 3 years.
 Rick has long been an active participant in the not for profit sector and currently sits on the board of Australia for UNHCR and served on the board of Youth Off the Streets for 10 years.
-He is a Director of A2B Limited.
 Rick's strong background in Corporate Responsibility and especially his involvement in building the PwC Foundation provides invaluable expertise to assist Palmera in this growth phase.